 International law firm Ashurst and Oaktree & Tiger announce the launch of the sixth annual Ashurst Emerging Artist Prize, a major global prize for emerging artists.

 Open to artists anywhere in the world, entries are accepted in a wide range of media.
-The deadline for entries is 19 January 2020, with the shortlist to be announced in April 2020 and final winners announced in July 2020.
-All artists who enter before 15 December 2019 will be eligible for practical and individual feedback on their application to help support them in self representing their practice.
+The shortlist is to be announced in April 2020 and final winners announced in July 2020.

 Full information about how to enter, including entry forms and rules, can be found online at www.artprize.co.uk.